Current Interests

 I coauthored Real-Time Rendering, now in its fourth edition, released in 2018.
 The book's site has and points to all sorts of resources.
 The portal page sums up what real-time computer graphics resources I use the most.
 There are also pages on ray tracing and WebGL resources.
 We also maintain the 3D Object Intersection Page, a handy table of references to algorithms for object/object intersection, and the obscure and entertaining (IMO) Real Artifacts collection.
 Oh, and a free graphics books list, a recent graphics books list, and a recommended graphics books list.

 I help with the free & open-access Journal of Computer Graphics Techniques (JCGT), the successor to the Journal of Graphics Tools (JGT).
+Currently (November 2024 to summer 2025) I am the transitional Editor-in-Chief, sharing the position with Marc Olano.

 Various repositories I maintain: Graphics Gems, Journal of Graphics Tools, and Ray Tracing Gems code repos.